" Woden" - Wood Fired Kiln - The bLog!

 and the fourth firing on 11th September on this page.

-The fifth firing in late November can be seen on this page.
+and the fifth firing in late November can be seen on this page.

 The images and text on this page show the construction of the kiln, with the latest at the top, sort of blog-like!
 So start at the bottom and work up if you want to follow the sequence.